liferay-search/liferay-docs/en/developer/tutorials/articles/02-developing-a-web-application/04-building-the-web-front-end/02-creating-the-web-project.markdown

     ![Figure 4: Drag and drop the module.](../../../images/deploy-module.gif)

-3. Open a browser and navigate to @product@ ([http://localhost:8080](http://localhost:8080) by default).
+3. Open a browser and navigate to @sharepoint@ ([http://localhost:8080](http://localhost:8080) by default).

-    If this is your first time starting @product@, you'll go through a short wizard to set up your server.
+    If this is your first time starting @sharepoint@, you'll go through a short wizard to set up your server.
 In this wizard, make sure you use the default database (Hypersonic).
-Although this database isn't intended for production use, it works fine for development and testing.
+Although this database isn't intended for sharepointion use, it works fine for development and testing.

 4. Click the menu button at the top left and select *Site Builder* &rarr;